+44 (0) 121 582 0192 [email protected]

 The Iowa Data Privacy Act has jurisdiction over entities that conduct business or offer services in Iowa, as well as those that handle the personal information of at least 100,000 Iowa residents or 25,000 Iowa residents and generates more than 50% of their revenue through the sale of personal information within a given calendar year.

-It’s worth noting that the Iowa Data Privacy Law does not impose any specific revenue threshold for entities to be held responsible for data privacy obligations.
+It’s worth noting that the Iowa Consumer Data Protection Act (ICDPA), does not impose any specific revenue threshold for entities to be held responsible for data privacy obligations.
 However, there are certain exclusions to the law.
 For instance, government entities, nonprofits, higher educational institutions (whether public or private), as well as entities regulated by the Gramm-Leach-Bliley Act and HIPAA-covered entities and business associates, are not covered by the Iowa Data Privacy Law.
 Moreover, the law excludes certain categories of data, such as health records, consumer credit-reporting data, scientific research data, data governed by the Family Educational Rights and Privacy Act, and employment-related information.

 Apart from providing access and control rights to consumers, the Iowa Data Privacy Law also mandates controllers and processors of personal data to adhere to certain obligations.
 For instance, controllers are obligated to establish and implement rational administrative, technical, and physical data security measures to safeguard personal data.